 - For smashing: Thinner potatoes = crispier, Thicker potatoes = softer & fluffier

-- If using a glass to smash your potatoes, spray the bottom of the glass with cooking spray to prevent it from sticking to your potatoes.
+- If using a glass to smash your potatoes, brush the bottom of the glass with oil to prevent it from sticking to your potatoes.

-- Sprinkle the tops of your potatoes with cotija cheese or chopped green onion after they’re done roasting!
+- Sprinkle the tops of your potatoes with cotija cheese and chopped cilantro after they’re done roasting for extra flavor!

 - Are chili smashed potatoes spicy?
 I wouldn’t say they’re overly spicy but there is a little heat at the end.
 (Chili powder is a subtle spice that adds more flavor than heat.)

 - How do I know when my potatoes are done boiling?
 They should pierce easily with a knife and be tender enough to smash.

 - How do I reheat my smashed potatoes?
 Place your potatoes on a baking pan and bake them in the oven at 400 degrees until they’re warmed to your liking.
 (Mine usually bake for 5-7 minutes.)

 - Can I boil my potatoes in advance?
 Yes!
 Your potatoes can be boiled 1-2 days in advance and stored in the refrigerator.
 I would let them warm to room temperature before smashing them and they might need a little more time to crisp up in the oven.